- My research involves the use of human biological materials. What do I need to do to obtain research ethics clearance for my studies?

-As outlined in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS, 2nd edition), “the use of materials originating from human bodies for research contributes greatly to the advancement of knowledge” (p.
-169).
+As outlined in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS, Chapter 12), “the use of materials originating from human bodies for research contributes greatly to the advancement of knowledge”

 The sources of biological materials collected from humans may come from a variety of places but mainly the materials will come from patients following diagnostic or therapeutic procedures, autopsy specimens, donations of organs or tissue from living or dead humans, body wastes (including urine, saliva, sweat) or abandoned tissue.
 Not only are biological materials used in specific research projects, but they may also be held in a biobank to be used in future research.

 Research involving human biological materials may include: tissues, organs, blood, plasma, skin, serum, DNA, RNA, proteins, cells, hair, nail clippings, urine, saliva, or other bodily fluids.
 An individual whose data and/or biological materials used in research is a study participant and they may agree to provide a biological sample for a particular project or donate organs, tissue, or their entire body for research that occurs after their death; individuals then become a study participant through their donation.
 In other instances, researchers may use human biological materials for secondary use in research.